12th (Nelson and Marlborough) Regiment: History

 The Nelson Volunteer Rifles were established in June 1860 and the Marlborough Rifle Volunteers were formed the next year.
 By the end of 1861 there were nine companies based in Nelson and two in Marlborough.
 The first West Coast based volunteer corps wasn't raised until 1868.
 Over the course of the late nineteenth century a large number of volunteer corps were raised and disbanded in Nelson, Marlborough and the West Coast.
 In 1901, the Nelson and Marlborough-based corps were grouped together into the 1st Battalion, Nelson Infantry volunteers, while the West Coast-based corps were grouped together into the 2nd Battalion.
 Men from these battalions served in South Africa during the Second Boer War as part of the New Zealand Mounted Rifles Contingents.
 The Nelson Battalions were subsequently awarded the battle honour "South Africa 1900-1902".

 The Defence Act 1909 brought an end to the volunteer system and introduced a new territorial system of compulsory military training.
 As part of this reform the volunteer battalions became regiments in 1911.
 The 1st and 2nd Nelson Battalions were amalgamated into the 12th (Nelson) Regiment.
-A reorganisation in 1912 redefined the recruiting areas of a number of the South Island-based Regiemnts and the West Coast-based companies of the 12th Regiment were transferred to the 13th (North Canterbury and Westland) Regiment.
+A reorganisation in 1912 redefined the recruiting areas of a number of the South Island-based Regiments and the West Coast-based companies of the 12th Regiment were transferred to the 13th (North Canterbury and Westland) Regiment.